jimmyjamesarnold/annoPipeline/README.txt

 Download or clone the repo and run: python setup.py install

+then, from python run:
+from annoPipeline import *

+To

 Typical usage often looks like this::

     #!/usr/bin/env python

-    import annoPipeline
+    from annoPipeline import *

     geneList = ['CDK2', 'FGFR1', 'SLC6A4']

-    # annoPipeline will execute full pipeline
+    # annoPipeline will execute full annotation pipeline.
+Will save annotations as Excel.
-    bib_df = annoPipeline(geneList) # returns df with annotations for gene and bibliographic info.
+    bib_df = annoPipeline(geneList) # returns pandas df with annotations for gene and bibliographic info.

 Problems Solved in 0.1